influxdata/influxdb-client-js/influxdb-client-apis.patchorganizationrequest.name.md

 ## PatchOrganizationRequest.name property

-New name to set on the organization
+The name of the organization.

 <b>Signature:</b>